Market Segmentation Trees: Methodology

 \subsubsection{Computational Complexity}

 We provide theoretical bounds for the computational complexity of the MST training procedure as the number of training set observations becomes large.
-For ease of analysis, we assume throughout this section that the contextual variables are all binary and that the tree is trained to a fixed depth specified a priori by the practitioner.
+For ease of analysis, we assume throughout this section that the $m$ contextual variables are all binary and that the tree is trained to a fixed depth specified a priori by the practitioner.
 Let $n$ denote the number of training set observations, $m$ denote the number of contextual variables, and $D$ denote the depth of the MST being trained.
-We demonstrate two key properties, under some mild assumptions, of our training algorithm which illustrate its scalability to high-dimensional datasets: \begin{enumerate} \item The training algorithm's computational complexity is equivalent to fitting $O(D\cdot m)$ response models on training data of size $n$ (see Theorem \ref{thm:bound1}). \item Let $Q$ denote the number of cores available for parallel processing, and assume that the tree splits selected by the training algorithm are reasonably balanced.
-Then, the training algorithm's computational complexity is equivalent to fitting $O(\max\{D/Q,1\}\cdot m)$ response models on training data of size $n$ (see Theorem \ref{thm:bound2}). \end{enumerate}
+We demonstrate two key properties, under some mild assumptions, of our training algorithm which illustrate its scalability to high-dimensional datasets: \begin{enumerate} \item The computational complexity of our training algorithm is equivalent to fitting $O(D\cdot m)$ response models on training data of size $n$ (see Theorem \ref{thm:bound1}). \item Let $Q$ denote the number of cores available for parallel processing, and assume that the tree splits selected by the training algorithm are reasonably balanced.
+Then, the computational complexity of our training algorithm is equivalent to fitting $O(\max\{D/Q,1\}\cdot m)$ response models on training data of size $n$ (see Theorem \ref{thm:bound2}). \end{enumerate}

 Given that the number of response models in the MST scales exponentially in the tree's depth, one might expect the training algorithm's computational complexity to be exponential in $D$.
-However, we show through property (1) that under reasonable technical assumptions, training time scales linearly in tree depth and in the number of contextual variables.
-Moreover, property (2) implies that if the algorithm has access to a sufficiently large number of cores for parallel processing, i.e. if $Q$ is close in magnitude to $D$, then the effect of tree depth on training time can be greatly diminished or even nullified.
-Typically, compute nodes on high-performance computing clusters have at least 24 cores available for submitted jobs, and for many applications it is reasonable to expect MST depth to be less than 24.
+However, we show through Theorem \ref{thm:bound1} that under reasonable technical assumptions, training time scales linearly in tree depth and in the number of contextual variables.
+Moreover, Theorem \ref{thm:bound2} implies that if the algorithm has access to a sufficiently large number of cores for parallel processing, i.e., if $Q$ is close in magnitude to $D$, then the effect of tree depth on training time can be greatly diminished or even nullified.
+Typically, compute nodes on high-performance computing clusters have at least 24 cores, and for many applications it is reasonable to expect MST depth to be less than 24.